shuparb/Server8/README.md

 2. Back-end – The backend contains all the memory management, client handling and content distribution.
 It uses different multitasking andmultithreading technique to keep the server running, its operations and error handling.

+### Flow of operation:
-Flow of operation – Starting new server creates new process and objects.
+Starting new server creates new process and objects.
 The server now runs on its own & handle clients in that process until prompt to stop by the application.
 Following is the operation flow of the server:
 1. Start-up: The starting part of the server operation which will do following steps.
 	1. Create a new process & label it.